 A town or village that no longer has enough inhabitants to be considered a town (or in extreme cases may be abandoned entirely).

-.
+Back in the days of The Wild West, settlements would spring up practically overnight.
+Word of a gold or silver strike, or of a good water supply in arid land, and folks would flock in and put up a Boom Town.
 Many of these survived and grew, even after the initial rush was over (all major cities in the West Coast got their start like this).
 But many did not.
 After the gold was mined out, or the spring went dry, or the railroad went through a town forty miles away instead, there just wasn't much point to living there.
-So the town died slowly or quickly, and became a Ghost Town
+So the town died slowly or quickly, and became a Ghost Town.

 In a more general sense, in an agricultural society, most people lived on a farm or a ranch, and shipped their stuff to the nearest trading town.
 When people started living in more urbanized areas, since they were not farming, either they needed to go to a job or have customers because they ran some kind of business out of their house.
 If that dried up, whether or not they owned their house, unless they could grow enough food to feed themselves and supply other basic needs, their only option was to pack up and move on.
 If enough people did that, then you got a ghost town.